 - Industry: Retail, Building Materials

-Lowe’s completed its acquisition of Foundation Building Materials (FBM) in a transaction valued at about $8.8 billion, marking one of the largest building-materials distribution deals in recent years.
-The acquisition strengthens Lowe’s position in the professional construction market and expands its footprint across North America, where FBM operates more than 370 locations serving roughly 40,000 professional customers.
+Lowe’s has acquired Foundation Building Materials (FBM) in a deal valued at approximately $8.8 billion.
+This is one of the largest building materials distribution deals in the recent past.
+This acquisition has provided Lowe’s with a better position in the professional construction industry while also providing it with a presence in North America, as FBM has over 370 locations with 40,000 professional customers.

 List of the Biggest Recent M&A Deals in 2024